evandowning/deepreflect/README.md

 # DeepReflect
 This tool identifies functions within malware PE binaries which differ from benign PE binaries.
 That is, it detects malicious functions within malware binaries.

-Additionally, it clusters extracted malicious functionalities from malware samples so the analyst can incrementally label each cluster (reviewing a small set of samples per cluster), and automatically identify known functions they have seen in the past.
+It clusters extracted malicious functionalities from malware samples so the analyst can incrementally label each cluster (reviewing a small set of samples per cluster), and automatically identify known functions they have seen in the past.
 This allows the analyst to focus on new emerging malware behaviors in their malware feed.

 For technical details, please see the paper cited below.

 **Overview**:
   - Input: unpacked malware PE binary
-  - Output: list of all functions in binary along with their reconstruction error values
+  - Middle: list of all functions in binary along with their reconstruction error values
+  - Output: choosing a threshold, identifies regions of interest (i.e., suspected malicious functions)

 **Usage**: Using ground-truth malware binaries, choose an error value threshold which gives the analyst their desired results (tune to favor increasing TPR or decreasing FPR).